 New York Aquarium

-Dive in and experience the incredible diversity of the world's oceans!
-During your visit, you'll see our revitalized exhibits, experience the thrills of our Aquatheater, and be a part of the New York Aquarium's amazing transformation.
-It is best to come with a plan for your visit.
+Dive in and experience the incredible diversity of the world's oceans, experience the thrills of our Aquatheater, and see our new exhibit, Ocean Wonders: Sharks!!
 Consider having your students share in an activity to observe mammal behaviors or how species interact in our exhibits.
-It is recommended that you pre-visit the Aquarium on your own using your ivory-colored Teacher Planning voucher, so you can familiarize yourself with our layout.
+It is best to come with a plan for your visit, so we recommend that you pre-visit the Aquarium on your own using your ivory-colored Teacher Planning voucher, so you can familiarize yourself with our layout.
 No reservation is required to pre-visit us using your Teacher Planning voucher.

 If you have any questions about planning your New York Aquarium trip, please email us at email@example.com